 Hagerstown Community College students: Are you interested in Space?
 Aeronautics?
 Robotics?
 Astrophysics?
 Or any other STEM field of study of relevance to NASA?

-Each summer, MDSGC supports one or more paid summer internships for HCC students interested in the above who are (1) U.S. citizens; (2) pursuing a STEM major; and (3) considering enrolling at one of the following universities: Capitol Technology University, Johns Hopkins University, Morgan State University, Towson University, University of Maryland College Park, University of Maryland Baltimore County, or University of Maryland Eastern Shore.
+Each summer, MDSGC supports one or more paid summer internships for HCC students interested in NASA-relevant studies who are (1) U.S. citizens; (2) pursuing a STEM major; and (3) considering enrolling at one of the following universities: Capitol Technology University, Johns Hopkins University, Morgan State University, Towson University, University of Maryland College Park, University of Maryland Baltimore County, or University of Maryland Eastern Shore.

 HCC students who will have completed at least one year of studies by summer can apply for this opportunity.
 For successful applicants, the Maryland Space Grant Consortium will arrange a paid 10-week summer internship at any of the above universities focused in the area of your choice.
 In addition to the hands-on research and learning experience of the internship itself, this will provide the opportunity to get to know the university you may ultimately attend.

 For more information please contact either: